 The surveys analysed the opportunities offered by the Deep and Comprehensive Free Trade Agreement (DCFTA) concluded between the European Union and Georgia and identified the main challenges for Georgian small and medium enterprises and civil society organizations.

-“Georgian civil society organizations are more aware about the DCFTA and the opportunities it provides than regional small and medium enterprises.
+“Georgian civil society organizations are more aware of the DCFTA and the opportunities it provides than regional small and medium enterprises.
 1/3 of interviewed civil society organizations indicated that they are already working on DCFTA related topics,” said Natia Dagelashvili from Georgian Institute of Politics.

 The survey conducted among small and medium enterprises revealed that out of all interviewed regional SMEs, only 23% are exporting their products.
 The leading export regions are Guria (47% of interviewed SMEs are exporting), Imereti (37.5%) and Adjara A.R.
 (33%), while the region of Samtskhe-Javakheti showed lowest export engagement (7%).